DRP News Bulletin

 For example, in Himachal and Uttarakhand it is increasingly becoming clear that the large-scale construction and widening of improperly designed and poorly executed highways projects have started proving a double whammy for the fragile hills and river systems.

-Continue reading “DRP NB 170723: Man-Made Reasons That Make Flood A Disaster”
+Continue reading “DRP 170723: Man-Made Reasons That Make Flood A Disaster”

 DRP News Bulletin